Quick answer

 Quick read

 Yes, for a tentative beginner or a fast-growing little one, a budget slipper is an honest first purchase.
 The decision isn't price, it's commitment and fit.
-For a 4-year-old's first combo class or a kid you're not sure will last the season, a mass-market shoe like Dance Class by Trimfoot (around $15 to $20; confirm the current price at the seller) or Stelle (ballet about $16 to $20, tap about $33) does the job for a few months.
-Step up to a fitted specialty slipper like the Capezio Daisy ($26.50) once the dancer is committed, taking real technique class, or when a teacher flags that the shoe is bunching or sliding, because at that point fit and sole quality start to matter for how the foot works.
+For a 4-year-old's first combo class or a kid you're not sure will last the season, a mass-market shoe like Dance Class by Trimfoot (around $15 to $20) or Stelle (ballet about $16 to $20, tap about $33) does the job for a few months.
+Step up to a fitted specialty slipper like the Capezio Daisy ($26.50) once the dancer is committed, taking real technique class, or when a teacher flags that the shoe is bunching or sliding.
+At that point a stiff budget sole, the kind that won't let her point and articulate the foot, starts holding her technique back.
 The real money risk isn't the $10 you save, it's buying the wrong style or a non-returnable shoe that doesn't fit and having to buy twice.
 Call the studio for the exact style first, then buy from somewhere with a fit exchange.

 What to do